harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/load-testing-with-postman-collections.md

     Create [custom metrics]({{ site.baseurl }}/4.0/test-scripting/custom-metrics/)
     Define [thresholds]({{ site.baseurl }}/4.0/test-scripting/thresholds/)

-5. Utilize your script with your Load Impact account `k6 run k6-script.js` will execute your script locally with local output `k6 run k6-script.js -o cloud` will execute locally with cloud output to the Load Impact platform `k6 cloud k6-script.js` will package up the script and any dependencies for execution on Load Impact's infrastructure
+5. Utilize your script with your LoadImpact account `k6 run k6-script.js` will execute your script locally with local output `k6 run k6-script.js -o cloud` will execute locally with cloud output to the LoadImpact platform `k6 cloud k6-script.js` will package up the script and any dependencies for execution on LoadImpact's infrastructure

 **See also**:
 - [How to do a browser recording]({{ site.baseurl }}{% link _v4/how-to-tutorials/how-to-do-browser-recording.md %})
 - [How to convert HAR files to k6 tests]({{ site.baseurl }}{% link _v4/how-to-tutorials/how-to-convert-har-to-k6-test.md %})
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMzg1MTg1XX0=
+eyJoaXN0b3J5IjpbLTg0MTkwMDkzMV19
 -->